AryanAgrawal2207/IPL-Score-Prediction/README.md

-IPL Score Prediction predicts live IPL match scores using Machine Learning.\n Built with Python leveraging Flask for UI, scikit-learn (sklearn) for machine learning tasks, and NumPy for Data Handling.
+-IPL Score Prediction predicts live IPL match scores using Machine Learning.

+-Built with Python leveraging Flask for UI, scikit-learn (sklearn) for machine learning tasks, and NumPy for Data Handling.